Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Omitted Proofs from Section

-where $u_0 = o_n$ is uniformly chosen from all the nodes with a distance at least $r$ to the boundary.
-Here, $\binom{q}{x_i}$ gives the number of ways of choosing $x_i$ shortcuts out of $q$ outgoing shortcuts of a node to be connected $L_r(G_n, o_n)$, the fraction in \eqref{line-1} gives the probability that these $x_i$ outgoing shortcuts connect to nodes in $L_r(G_n, o_n)$, the product in \eqref{line-2} gives the probability that each of $x_i$ shortcuts connects to a specific node in $L_r(G_n, o_n)$ given that they are connecting to $L_r(G_n, o_n)$, and, lastly, \eqref{line-3} gives the probability that the rest connects to nodes outside of $L_r(G_n, o_n)$.
+Here, the multinomial coefficient counts the number of ways to assign \(x_i\) of the \(q\) outgoing shortcuts of \(v_i\) to the prescribed internal targets with multiplicities \(a_{i,1},\dots,a_{i,s_i}\); the factor in \eqref{line-1-new} gives the probability that exactly those \(x_i\) shortcuts connect to nodes in \(L_r(G_n,o_n)\); the product in \eqref{line-2-new} gives the conditional probability that those \(x_i\) shortcuts connect to the specific internal target nodes with the prescribed multiplicities; and \eqref{line-3-new} gives the probability that the remaining \(q-x_i\) shortcuts connect outside \(L_r(G_n,o_n)\).